 Many people have gold jewellery or other jewellery with gemstones kicking around which, for one reason or another, they no longer wear.
 These might be concerns of aesthetics, size, or they may be deep emotional reasons.
-One way or the other: gold can most definitely be recycled, and made into something brand new, and meaningful gemstones can be given a new home.
+Gold can most definitely be recycled and made into something brand new, and meaningful gemstones can be given a new home.

 Here is how that works: